CodeYourFuture/js-exercises/week-6/Homework/mandatory/1-alarmclock/task.md

 Every one second the title should count down by one.

 When the `Time Remaining` reaches `00:00` the alarm should play a sound.
-You can make the sound happen by using `playAlarm()`.
+You can make the sound happen by using `playAlarm()`. //create `playAlarm() function

-You can stop the alarm sound by pressing the `Stop Alarm` button.
+You can stop the alarm sound by pressing the `Stop Alarm` button. //addEventListener

 ## Need Help?